EliLillyCo/pytest-wdl/docs/source/manual.md

 In addition, the following keys are recognized for output files only:

 * `type`: The file type.
 This is optional and only needs to be provided for certain types of files that are handled specially for the sake of comparison.
+The value can also be a hash with required key "name" and any other comparison-related attributes (including data type-specific attributes).
 * `allowed_diff_lines`: Optional and only used for outputs comparison.
 If '0' or not specified, it is assumed that the expected and actual outputs are identical.

 #### URL Schemes